Camelid TB Support & Research Group

 Do you live in a high risk area?
 Click here

-At the end of the 2nd quarter of 2013 the number of alpaca and llama herds that have had confirmed zoonotic TB (m.bovis) in England and Wales is:
+At the end of the August 2013 the number of alpaca and llama herds that have had confirmed zoonotic TB (m.bovis) in England and Wales was:

 This does not include newly restricted herds under suspicion awaiting culture confirmation.